 Within the past year, Google has rolled out a new feature – personal search results.
 This new search feature shows you your personal results, profiles, and people and pages you might be connected to.
 While this comes in handy sometimes, it isn’t always.
 We are going to discuss options for how to disable Google personal search results.

 If you’re like me, you Google yourself.
-You want to know where your business ranks in the search engine.
+You want to know where your business ranks and how your blogger outreach is doing in the search engine.
 It is annoying that your habits on the web skew your search results.
 Sometimes I love seeing the relevant to me personally results, but it gets in the way of seeing what the rest of the world is seeing.
 I want a way for my internet and social media activity to not impact the results.

 I want to know where my page ranks when YOU search for things.